SaZiKK/SaZiKK/README.md

   - Memory management techniques, including virtual memory systems
   - Device drivers and hardware interfaces
   - System calls and kernel-user space interaction
+- 🍀 I'm looking to try some learning and work in the field of compilers.
 - 📫 How to reach me: ck_look@outlook.com
 - 😄 To learn more about me: https://sazikk.github.io/